-THINGS TO DO FIRST
+FIRST THINGS TO DO

 When you first arrive, things may seem overwhelming.
 You have to deal with jet lag and moving into a hotel for an unknown amount of time.
-Don't worry - it all gets organized soon enough.
+Don't worry- it all gets organized soon enough.

-Here is a general piece of advice.
-Carry the telephone pocket guide with you (located in Welcome Packet) and always call ahead to ensure you have all the documents required.
-This suggestion will save you a lot of time and energy. (refer to the Telephone Dialing Information Section when calling from a cell phone)
+Here is a general piece of advice: Carry the telephone pocket guide with you (located in Welcome Packet) and always call ahead to ensure you have all the documents required.
+This suggestion will save you a lot of time and energy.
+(Refer to the Telephone Dialing Information Section when calling from a cell phone).

-1. Make several copies of your orders and Dependent Entry Approval (DEA).
-Bring them with you wherever you go for at least 2 weeks because you will have to provide the copies for every place you check-in to.
+- 1. Make several copies of your orders and Dependent Entry Approval (DEA).
+Bring them with you wherever you go for at least two weeks because you will have to provide the copies for every place you check-in to.
 Also learn your sponsor's work phone number as soon as possible.
-You will be asked for this information often.

-2. The active duty member will have to accompany you check-in to the quarterdeck at the Naval Hospital, their phone number is 243-7144 and they are located in the lobby You will need a copy of your of the hospital. orders and a copy of your Dependent Entry Approval message to check in at the hospital.

-3. Get cell phones.
-You need a way for people to get in touch with you and cell phones are the easiest way.
-(If living off-base, many people do not bother with a Japanese land line, since they are expensive.)
-Soft Bank is offered at the NEX and AU is offered down Blue Street.
-(See -Telephone Dialing Information Section for general instructions.)
-Your American cell phone will not work in Japan so ensure you provide your local/current mobile carrier a copy of your orders to cancel your service or to set up a date for your service to end if you plan to utilize your cell phone while traveling to Japan.
+You will be asked for this information often. - 2.
+The active duty member will have to accompany family members to check-in at the Quarterdeck at the Naval Hospital, their phone number is 243-7144.
+You will need a copy of your orders and a copy of your DEA message to check in at the hospital. - 3.
+Acquire cell phones.
+You will need a way for people to get in touch with you and cell phones are the easiest way.
+(If living off base, many people do not bother with a Japanese land line, since they can be expensive).
+Soft Bank is offered at the NEX and AU is offered on Blue Street.
+(See Telephone Dialing Information Section for general instructions).
+Your American cell phone may work in Japan depending on your local/current mobile carrier.
+If you choose not to go with your current mobile carrier, you may have to provide a copy of your orders to cancel your service or set up a date for your service to end if you don't plan to utilize your cell phone while traveling to Japan.